What is Patient Intake?

 A 2016 study in the Journal of Medical Practice Management found that 96% of patients’ negative online reviews of medical practices were related to service issues, such as poor staff communication or long wait times.
 Addressing the time-consuming processes that take staff time and attention away from patients can go a long way toward addressing that problem and ensuring that patients are engaged and satisfied.

-For clinicians, automating the intake process can less wait times and bottlenecks, fewer redundant data-entry tasks, and more comprehensive, actionable clinical data during the encounter.
+For clinicians, automating the intake process can result in shorter wait times and fewer bottlenecks, fewer redundant data-entry tasks, and more comprehensive, actionable clinical data during the encounter.

 What to look for in a patient intake solution